-Based on the above information, staff believes the proposal will not have an adverse effect upon surrounding properties.
+The improvements proposed by the subject application are generally screened from public views and will be made a part of the complete digester system.
+Based on the above information, staff believes the proposal would not have an adverse effect upon surrounding properties.